Dental Health Theme for Preschool

 There are several concepts that kids need to understand about their teeth for good dental health.
 In my town, I can call the health department and they will send a hygienist out to talk with the kids about brushing and oral hygiene.
 It’s lots of fun.
 She brings puppets and videos for the kids to enjoy.
 My favorite is her horse puppet with the giant teeth.
 It’s so cute.

 Brushing their teeth regularly, eating healthy food, and visiting a dentist for checkups are three important things kids need to learn for good dental health.
 There are many great books to read with kids that help teach these concepts for your dental health theme for preschool.

 I have a set of big teeth that was a gift from a very thoughtful daycare family who knew I had always wanted them.
 They are great to show the kids all the surfaces of the teeth and how to reach them all with different brush strokes.
-Also, they are wonderful for the kids to practice dental health practices on.
+Also, they are wonderful for kids to practice dental health practices.
 They LOVE doing this and it makes them think about how to brush their own teeth.

 If you don’t have a set of big teeth, you can hard boil some eggs (providing you don’t have egg allergies to worry about) and let the kids brush the eggs with a toothbrush.
 The surface of eggs and teeth are very similar.

-Colgate has an awesome dental health program to give teachers toothbrushes.
+Colgate has an awesome teeth unit for preschool to give teachers toothbrushes.
 I love to order every year and it’s completely free!
 The kit always has a game and a video to help stretch your lesson plans.
 They give out a limited number of kits, so if you miss the deadline, there are still a bunch of cool printables to use.